resolve109/study-aws-sa/aws-study-guide.md

   - More effective for global content delivery than presigned URLs, cross-region replication, or Route 53 geoproximity
   - Securely delivers confidential media files with options for signed URLs/cookies for protected content
   - Offers significant performance advantages over accessing S3 buckets directly
+  - Essential for serving static content like event reports that will receive millions of global views
+  - The most efficient solution for globally distributing S3-hosted static websites with high traffic volume

 ### Amazon VPC
 - **Internet Gateways**: